 |Beautiful handmade artwork you can find on any street.|

 4. Make copies of your passport and Italian visa and save them to your email or Google drive.
-This is going to come in handy during the first week of studying abroad, and you’ll always have a copy of each on just in case.
+This is going to come in handy during the first week of studying abroad in Italy, and you’ll always have a copy of each on just in case.

 5. Never walk alone or go to the bathroom alone past 10 p.m.
 American study abroad students are often seen as targets.